RaduAlexandru/permutohedral_encoding/README.md

 This contains the official implementation of the permutohedral encoding which was originally proposed in [PermutoSDF: Fast Multi-View Reconstruction with Implicit Surfaces using Permutohedral Lattices](https://radualexandru.github.io/permuto_sdf/)

-Permutohedral encoding is used to obtain high-dimensional features from low-dimensionsal space.
+Permutohedral encoding is used to obtain high-dimensional features from low-dimensional space.
 The features can then be used by a small MLP for decoding density, SDF, RGB or whatever quantity is needed.
 The encoding works by interpolating features from a multi-resolution permutohedral hash-map.
 The permutohedral encoding is similar in spirit to the hash-map encoding of [InstantNGP] but it scales linearly with dimensionality instead of exponentially.
-This makes it significantly faster to optimize for dimensions 3 and higher.
+This makes it significantly faster to optimize especially for higher dimensions.

 <p align="middle">